magnusrodseth/disaster-tweets/assignment-2/Assignment2.md

 Since it's negative, this indicates that the mean sentiment score of the disaster_group is lower than the mean sentiment score of the not_disaster_group.

 The p-value was 3.52 x 10^-102.
 An extremely small number in this context.
-In general terms, a p-value near 0 suggests that the observed data is very unlikely under the null hypothesis.
+In general terms, a p-value near 0 suggests that the observed data is extremely unlikely under the null hypothesis.
 The null hypothesis for this t-test is that the mean sentiment scores of the disaster and non-disaster tweets are the same.

 This provides strong evidence against the null hypothesis, and leads us to conclude that there is a statistically significant difference in sentiment scores between disaster tweets and non-disaster tweets.
 The negative t-statistic suggests that, on average, disaster tweets have lower sentiment scores compared to non-disaster tweets, which makes sense given the nature of the tweets.

-From this we can conclude that the sentiment feature is useful, so we use it in our model.
+From this we conclude that the sentiment feature is useful, and therefore use it in our model.

-**extracted of features from text + ngrams**
+**extracted features from text + ngrams**
 The n-grams contains semantic infomation about the text which would otherwise be lost when using TF-IDF.
 From eye-balling the result in part "2.
 Extract features - N-grams" we can see a distinct difference in the results of the disaster-related and non-disaster-related top n-grams.
 Based on this, we choose to use the n-grams as features in our model.

 **extracted features from keyword column**
 We include the keyword column in our analysis since it is the word from the text that may have the strongest correlation to the target.

 ## 4. Modelling